-Lavender Toss Wedding Exit – I have always wanted a lavender exit toss on my wedding.
+Lavender Toss Wedding Exit – I have always wanted a lavender exit toss at my wedding.
 Not confetti toss, not rose petals, rice or bird seeds but lavender.
 I love the beautiful scent of the flower.
 I love it in my tea, as an essential oil, on my pillow… it is just so instantly calming and peaceful.
 So when the wedding bells rang, of course, a lavender exit toss is a must on the wedding day lineup!

 The sweet scent now reminds me of the lovely moment of walking up the aisle as husband and wife, with everyone we love smiling at us – certainly one of the precious moments I recall at my wedding 2 years ago.

-Though there aren’t many references of lavender exit toss from local wedding photography, I managed to find photos that I really like on Pinterest and follow suit.
+Though there aren’t many references for lavender exit toss from local wedding photography, I managed to find photos that I really like on Pinterest and follow suit.
 Pinterest is such an amazing platform for interior design and wedding ideas, isn’t it?
 So here are the ones I took inspiration from to make my own lavender toss.

 Since my wedding venue is set against the luscious rainforest backdrop of the Labrador Nature Reserve in Singapore, I wanted to bring some rustic elements into my wedding.
 So I selected a wooden frame for my lavender toss signboard, and mini burlap sacks to hold the dried lavender buds.

 With just family and close friends present, our intimate solemnisation ceremony would only need about 30 packets of lavender for the send-off.
 Here’s what I prepared: